IDMNYU/Ideation-Prototyping_Spring2020_Bennett/narrative_timeline.md

 *	an interactive data visualization and embed within your process website.

 The timeline should reflect:
-* an object or experience that relates to your framing story or message for your future Dystopia / Utopia project
+* your world and the diversity of activity within it; this relates to your framing story or message for your future Dystopia / Utopia project

-In other words, show the past history of an existing object or experience (as in how it evolved from when it was first made to how it is now).
+* It should not be strictly the story nor solely the subject matter of your story.
+* It should include information about secondary topics (see week 2 for this project in the project briefing)

 The timeline should contain **at least** 3 iterations if not more.
 Each iteration should demonstrate content development, as well as design development.

 Post the timeline to your Process site